Schönbrunn Palace

 Imperial Tour

-The Imperial Tour takes in the apartments of Franz Joseph and Elisabeth and the south-facing reception rooms looking out onto the palace gardens.
+Your tour with audio guide includes the apartments of Franz Joseph and Elisabeth and the southern reception rooms, in front of which the palace garden spreads out.
 The private apartments of the last imperial couple to reside at Schönbrunn allow you an insight into their lives, particularly into that of the famous Empress Elisabeth, while also giving you an opportunity to admire the 18th and 19th century interiors.

 Audioguide Audioguide